 Where:

-GMWhp is the maximum of FPN or actual metered output in a Settlement Period related to the power station TEC (MW); and
+GMWhp is the maximum of FPN or actual metered output in a Settlement Period related to the Power Station TEC (MW); and

-TECp is the TEC (MW) applicable to that Power Station for that Settlement Period including any STTEC and LDTEC, accounting for any trading of TEC.technology typeall technology typeswillALFA=p=117520GMWhAp8760 ×MTPSTECA
+TECp is the TEC (MW) applicable to that Power Station for that Settlement Period including any STTEC and LDTEC, accounting for any trading of TEC.

-A denotes each technology type within a Power Station
+A single technology Power Station will use the formula above to calculate the Power Station ALF.
+For a multi technology Power Station (as 14.15.7), where appropriate metering arrangements are in place, an ALF will be calculated for each BM Unit.
+Note that the sum of GMWh for a multi technology Power Station across each BM Unit may not equal the total GMWh for the Power Station.

+ALFBMU=p=117520GMWhpBMUp=117520MTECpBMU×0.5

+Where:

+ALFBMU is the ALF for a BM Unit at a multi technology Power Station

+p is the settlement period

-GMWhAp is the maximum of FPN or actual metered output in a Settlement Period related to the BM Unit associated with MTPSTECA.
+GMWhpBMU is the maximum of FPN or actual metered output in a Settlement Period related to a BM Unit

+MTECpBMU is the Multi Technology Power Station TEC of a BM Unit applicable to that Power Station for that Settlement Period, as described in 14.18.7

+Where a Power Station uses a generic ALF as described in 14.15.107 and 14.15.111-14.15.114, GWMhpBMU can be estimated using:

+GMWhpBMU=Generic ALFBMU×Installed CapacityBMU×8760

+For a multi technology Power Station (as 14.15.7), a secondary Annual Load Factor “Effective ALF” (EALF) is also used in the calculation of the Year Round Not Shared charge.
+Where the technology type of a BM Unit is intermittent or Conventional Low Carbon, EALF will equal 1.
+For Conventional Carbon EALF will be equal to ALF.

-The appropriate output (FPN or actual metered) figure is derived from BM Unit data available to The Company and relates to the total TEC of the Power Station.
+For single technology Power Stations ,the appropriate output (FPN or actual metered) figure is derived from BM Unit data available to The Company and relates to the total TEC of the Power Station.
+For multiple technology Power Stations, the appropriate output (FPN or actual metered) figure is derived from the BM Unit data available to The Company and associated with MTECpBMU.

 Once all five Financial Year ALFs have been calculated for the individual Power Station they are compared, and the highest and lowest figures are discarded.
 The final ALF, to be used for transmission charging purposes, is calculated as the average of the remaining three ALFs.